alexandrosb88/duplicate_merge/README.md

 ## Description

-This is a simple application in Python for locating duplicates in a wordlist, merging them and sorting the final list in alphabetical order.
+This is a simple application in Python for locating duplicates in a wordlist, merging them and sorting the revised list in alphabetical order.

 This tool and the consequent list can serve multiple purposes, such as cybersecurity projects (dictionary attacks etc.)